micro-ROS/micro-ROS.github.io/system_modes/index.md

 ## Requirements

-The list of requirements is maintained in the doc folder of the micro-ROS system modes repository at **TODO INSERT LINK**.
+The list of requirements is maintained in the doc folder of the micro-ROS system modes repository, at https://github.com/microROS/system_modes/system_modes/doc/requirements.md

 ## Background: ROS 2 Lifecycle